lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-10-01-understanding-forward-forward.markdown

 ## Motivations

+Let's see why it has been developed

+#### Drawbacks in backpropagation

+There is no convincing evidence that cortex explicitly propagates error derivatives or stores neural activities for use in a subsequent backward pass.
+The top-down connections from one cortical area to an area that is earlier in the visual pathway do not mirror the bottom-up connections as would be expected if backpropagation was being used in the visual system.
+Instead, they form loops in which neural activity goes through about half a dozen cortical layers in the two areas before arriving back where it started.
+Backpropagation through time as a way of learning sequences is especially implausible.
+To deal with the stream of sensory input without taking frequent time-outs, the brain needs to pipeline sensory data through different stages of sensory processing and it needs a learning procedure that can learn on the fly.
+The representations in later stages of the pipeline may provide top-down information that influences the representations in earlier stages of the pipeline at a later time step, but the perceptual system needs to perform inference and learning in real time without stopping to perform backpropagation.

+A further serious limitation of backpropagation is that it requires perfect knowledge of the computation performed in the forward pass1 in order to compute the correct derivatives2
+.
+If we insert a black
+box into the forward pass, it is no longer possible to perform backpropagation unless we learn a differentiable model of the black box.
+As we shall see, the black box does not change the learning procedure at all for the Forward-Forward Algorithm because there is no need to backpropagate through it.

+#### Interesting properties of forward forward

+The main point of this paper is to show that neural networks containing unknown non-linearities do not need to resort to reinforcement learning.
+The Forward-Forward algorithm (FF) is comparable in speed to backpropagation but has the advantage that it can be used when the precise details of the forward computation are unknown.
+It also has the advantage that it can learn while pipelining sequential data through a neural network without ever storing the neural activities or stopping to propagate error derivatives.

 ## How it works?

+Let's take a look on how backprop works before

+#### Backpropagation inside

+#### Forward Forward
 <!---In the paper, the <u>goodness</u> is defined as the **<u>norm of the activation vector</u>**.
 To avoid to propagate this information through the layers, but keep propagating the computed features, **layer normalization**. <u>LN</u> normalizes the activation vector, maintaining the **direction** of the activation vector (the propagated features) and reducing the magnitude to 1 (removing any goodness trace before propagating to the next layer)--->